-Celeste has also completed a Bachelor of Music Studies, an Advanced Diploma of Opera and a Post Graduate (Diploma of Music – Opera ) at the Sydney Conservatorium, and her Masters of Opera from the Vienna Conservatorium of Music and Art, Private University (Musik und Kunst Privatuniversität der Stadt Wien).
-Her Master’s thesis “Rossini Heroines” was published and is available on amazon.com.
+Celeste has four degrees, three from the Sydney Conservatorium, including a Post Grad Diploma of Music (Opera ), and her Masters of Opera from the Vienna Conservatorium (Musik und Kunst Privatuniversität der Stadt Wien).
+Her Master’s Thesis “Rossini Heroines” was published and is available on amazon.com